 What are close-ended questions?

-These questions work best when you understand the exact topics you want feedback on and aim to collect data that can be easily segmented for reporting purposes.
+For example, a question might ask, “Have you used our service before?” requiring the respondent to select either “Yes” or “No”.
+These questions work best when you understand the exact topics you want feedback on and aim to gather quantitative data that can be easily segmented for reporting purposes.

 Types and examples of close-ended questions